tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

 protected service, as required in (#nocontextsharing).

 The combined ticket solution also mitigates the known attacks.
-The design uses pairwise
+The design also uses pairwise
-security contexts, and is not dependent on the widely chaired secrets described in (#sharedsecrets).
+security contexts, and is not dependent on the widely shared secrets described in (#sharedsecrets).
 The design also does not rely on additional public key operations by the multiplexed server or by the fronting server, and thus does not open the attack surface for  denial of service discussed in (#serveroverload).